Aeroluna/LunaCoopMod/README.md

 The unit previously used the Primal Lurker skin, now it uses a proper Impaler skin.

-- Changed the damage from using Consume on a psionic unit from 2x weapon damage to 1x weapon damage.
+- Nerfed the damage from using Consume on a psionic unit from 2x weapon damage to 1x weapon damage.
 - Added a cleave to Dehaka's Claws weapon.
 - Added splash damage to Dehaka's Mammoth Beam weapon.
 - Increased the damage of Dehaka's Mammoth Beam by 50%.